TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Method

 \subsection{Back Translation (BT)}

 We investigate whether applying BT in the MMT problem based on our interpretation can help improve the performance even if utilizing uni-modal databases.
-The TMT model is first pre-trained with approximately 10M paired tri-modal data (detailed in $\S$\ref{sec:dataset}) to produce an intermediate model.
+To this end, TMT model is first pre-trained with approximately 10M paired tri-modal data (detailed in $\S$\ref{sec:dataset}) to produce an intermediate model.
 Then, with the intermediate model, we apply BT on a uni-modal image dataset, ImageNet~\cite{deng2009imagenet}, to produce pseudo source modalities of speech and text.
 This results in 2.6M text-image and speech-image data.
 We also apply BT on a speech-text bi-modal dataset, CommonVoice~\cite{ardila2020common}, and produce additional 2M image-speech and image-text data.
 By merging the pseudo data on top of the original tri-modal data pairs, we further train the intermediate TMT model and derive the final TMT model.
+Please note that, we employ the intermediate TMT model trained on tri-modal paired data to perform BT, instead of using other image captioning or ASR models.